The Passover Kitchen Diaries: Anatomy of a Week in the Home Kitchen Trenches

 Posted on 18th of April, 2012 by Lévana

 I have been asked countless times by fans, family and friends the perennial Passover question: “How do you do it?”
 And each time I suspect the person asking is fervently hoping I’ll snap my fingers and brag I do it in my sleep.
-The reality is, Passover is a titanic – and quite costly- project for the professional cook every bit as much as for the home cook, but the good news is, it’s incredibly exciting, rewarding and delicious.
+The reality is, Passover Kitchen is a titanic – and quite costly- project for the professional cook every bit as much as for the home cook, but the good news is, Passover Kitchen is incredibly exciting, rewarding and delicious.
 Every time I think I will sit down and share my thoughts about the whole undertaking I realize I am much too close to the holiday to devote the necessary time; Passover just ended last night, and I am finally hunkering down to writing my thoughts, while they are still perfectly fresh in my mind.
 Writing as a form of occupational therapy… I am writing this “file” diary-style, full disclosure, about the kitchen and beyond, hoping that even though you might turn up your nose at it now, so soon after the much-dreaded and much-anticipated week has ended and is fading into a distant memory, you will be happy to find it next year, and might even use it as a primer for many happy busy years to come, for Passover and other heavy-traffic weeks.

 The Purim feast fell this year on Thursday March 8th.
 It means Passover falls four weeks later on a Friday night, and will include not one but two Shabboses, the ideal scenario for most of us, with the first Yom Tovim (holidays with all the solemn mandates, just like for shabbos but with cooking permitted) from Friday night to Sunday night, the entire week free for Chol Hamoed (intermediary days), to take day trips and play, and the last days of Yom Tovim again from Thursday night to Saturday night.
 I readily admit I do not adhere to the old tradition of turning the house upside-down-inside-out in preparation of Passover weeks before it starts.
 Rather, I wait until a week before the holiday, work 3 days on the cleaning of the house, task-force-style, with three helpers, much like the traditional spring cleaning; then I spend 2 days cooking up an absolute storm for the holiday, with two helpers.

 March 20th.
 Last night was my last weekly cooking demo before Passover, featuring, what else, a Seder menu.
 My husband and I briefly reminisce about last year’s Passover, practically the only one spent away from home in almost 36 years of marriage, at the magnificent Fairmont Scottsdale.
 Nonono, do not dwell on this, I tell myself brightly and resolutely (my husband actually prefers spending Passover at home, whatever it entails).
 Which brings me to this incredible realization, made even more remarkable as I am talking to my son Maimon, who muses he has been married a whole decade and has dodged hosting Passover in his house so far, but who knows for how much longer: The first Passover of our marriage, we had been married less than four months, and … we hosted it, all eight days of it, with family, friends, neighbors and strangers.
 That year and every subsequent year except for two seasons (look in the above link).
 We had no idea there was a mother to go to, hotel programs to register for, caterers to order from, bucolic settings to elope to, so not even a minute was spent discussing options whose existence we didn’t even suspect.
 We understood just this: Passover is bearing down on us, so, chop-chop!
-Just look at my Passover Seder file, straight from my recent demos, you’ll see how I mean business!
+Just look at my Mega Passover Seder Menu and Recipe File, straight from my recent demos, you’ll see how I mean business!

 Today is the day I set aside to go through my drawers and my closets.
 Last week was my birthday, and one of the most fervent wish I made to myself gradually morphed into a war cry: Streamline, divest!
 Streamline, divest!
 I have been telling myself incessantly the whole week; the war cry is gathering furious speed.
 The difference this year, I tell myself pep-talk-style, is, I am stepping up the organizing and classifying, I intend to have no pity and part with all things I haven’t used in more than a year.
 The first room I attack, with my housekeeper Yolanda, who has worked with me for years (one day a week in the house, all my weekly cooking demos, all holidays), is the room which serves as my office, and which we still quaintly call the boys’ room, long after the boys married and set up homes of their own.
 I fling open all drawers and closets, and I am ashamed at what I find: Drawer number one: no I can’t describe the mess as hilariously as the unforgettable Erma Bombeck in her popular column, so I will just name what I see: subway tokens (remember them? extinct since 2003), expired metro cards, rubber bands, plastic knives, a copper piggy bank containing hundreds of pennies and nickels (Ah!
-This weighs a ton, and probably explains why this drawer has been out of whack for years), a transistor radio circa 1959, a fossilized tube of chapstick, a map of the Katskills (a relic of summers spent in the region ages ago), an empty container of deodorant, a homework sheet from my son Yakov’s eighth grade, a tehilim booklet that could only be read with the help of a microscope, and ….no it can’t be… I get closer… yes it is… it looks real scary… a banana stem!
+This weighs a ton, and probably explains why this drawer has been out of whack for years), a transistor radio circa 1959, a fossilized tube of chapstick, a map of the Catskills (a relic of summers spent in the region ages ago), an empty container of deodorant, a homework sheet from my son Yakov’s eighth grade, a tehilim booklet that could only be read with the help of a microscope, and ….no it can’t be… I get closer… yes it is… it looks real scary… a banana stem!
 Yolanda and I burst out laughing.
 Which begs the question, how has this “Zecher Lechurban” corner of my house escaped detection all these years?